mickem/nscp/docs/docs/api/index.md

 > **Note**
 >
-> Keep in mind that the web interface allows you to modify the
+> Keep in mind that the web interface (depending on how it is configured) allows
-> client configuration -- use with care on remote access!
+> you to modify the client configuration -- use with care on remote access!

 Edit the `/settings/WEB/server` section in the `nsclient.ini` configuration file.